-Our Aggro Paladin deck list guide for the Kobolds and Catacombs expansion features the most popular list for the archetype.
+Our Aggro Paladin deck list guide for the The Witchwood expansion features the most popular list for the archetype.
 This guide includes Mulligans, Gameplay Strategy, Card Substitutions, and Combos/Synergies!

 Aggro Paladin is actually a relatively old archetype that has been mostly driven by the power of Divine Favor.
 The card is exceptional against slower decks because you can risk dumping your entire hand and end up getting a full one back for a cheap cost.
 Back in the days when cards like Shielded Minibot and Muster for Battle were in Standard the deck saw a fair amount of play, but it would eventually be outclassed by decks that were faster and could buff entire boards rather than just single minions.

 KAC has brought a few new interesting options to Aggro Paladin.
 Call to Arms is one of the early standout cards of the set and has been fit into many Paladin decks in Standard and Wild.
 Works great for aggro with all the cheap minions, but also works with cards like Doomsayer and Dirty Rat for control decks.
 Val'anyr has started to see play in aggressive lists, but it’s a bit too early to tell how necessary it is.
 Games are usually pretty short when you are playing this deck, and Val’anyr takes a couple of turns to really get going.
 The final big addition currently is Corridor Creeper.
 The card is likely a mainstay to any early game decks that are using cheap or token minions.
 It can reduce in cost FAST, especially if you start with it in your hand.

 Update: Aggro Paladin (The Witchwood – April 2018)